tahaafzal5/the-rust-programming-language/Notes.md

   * Two or more pointers access the same data at the same time.
   * At least one of the pointers is being used to write to the data.
   * There’s no mechanism being used to synchronize access to the data.
-* We can create a new scope using {} to allow multiple mutable references, just not simulatenous ones.
+* We can create a new scope using {} to allow multiple mutable references, just not simultaneous ones.
 * We also cannot have a mutable reference while we have an immutable one to the same value -- Users of an immutable reference do not expect the value to suddenly change out from under them!
 * Multiple immutable references are allowed because no one who is just reading the data has the ability to change the value and affect anyone else's reading of data.
 * If scopes of references don't overlap, we can borrow a value with a mutable reference after the immutable reference's scope ends.